arcxp-ce-support/Fusion-Training-User-Stories/README.md

 }
 ```

-3. Now that we have multiple sites in site service, we need a way to distinguish them when we fetch content.
-This is done by making the content source dynamic to handle passing the current site into the content source.
+4. Now that we have multiple sites to choose from, we need a apply the current site to the content source when we fetch content.
+We can make the content source dynamic by passing the current site into the content source.

-4. First, find the current site id:
+5. First, find the current site id and if missing default to `demo`:

 `const arcsite = key['arc-site'] || 'demo';`

-5. Then pass that arcsite value into the content source:
+6. Then pass that arcsite value into the content source:

 `&website=${arcsite}`

-6. The arc-site value comes from the url that is associated with your site in site service.
+7. The arc-site value comes from the url that is associated with your site in site service.
 It is equivalent to the `_id` value in the site data that we added to the mock.
-To test it locally, add it as the _website query param on your url. `localhost/sample/?_website=the-planet` for example.
+To test it locally, add or adjust the _website query param on your url. `localhost/sample/?_website=the-planet` for example will set the arc-site value to be `the-planet`.

-7. The above works if we are using an Arc content source, but since we are using sample data, we will need a different approach.
+8. Modifying the content source alone works if we are using an Arc api, but since we are using sample data, we will need a different approach.
 To see different data from this site, you'll have to modify the sample data file in helpers to have the article nested in a key matching the site id.
 See `helpers/sample-content.js`.

-8. Then pull the content from that arc site by modifying the fetch on the sample data.
-This example only applies to the sample data.
+9. To pull the content from that arc site added to the sample data, modify the fetch on that sample data to choose the current site data, and default to `demo`.

 ```const fetch = (query = {}) => {
     if (query["arc-site"]) {